Codestian/TerraSketch/README.md

 ## Why was it made?

-TerraSketch was created to semi automate the building process of the Minecraft BuildTheEarth project, by allowing builders to draw outlines that span huge areas.
+TerrasEdit was created to semi automate the building process of the Minecraft BuildTheEarth project, by allowing builders to draw outlines that span huge areas.

 This saves a lot of time and allows builders to focus more on detailing their builds than manually referencing map sources to draw the outlines, which can take hours.
 This also means non minecrafters could also contribute by helping to outline from a top down perspective.